rjw57/gitlab-deploy-playground/README.md

 "default" workspace.
 In this parallel workspace you can try deploying your own version of Gitlab.

-You really should read an digest the entire section of the terraform manual on workspaces first but the quick, quick version is:
+You really should read and digest the entire section of the terraform manual on workspaces first but the quick, quick version is:

 ```bash